Tasmanian Packaged Bees (1.5 KG)

 Larger packages have a larger population, which is very helpful when installing bees at the start of the year when it is still cold, as the larger population can generate more heat and provide more insulation to their cluster.
 The 1.5 KG size is also much faster to build-up, and is highly recommended to those beekeepers who would like to make splits later in the Spring or Summer.
 Our customers seeking rapid growth have had great results with these 1.5 KG packages in previous years.

-Each package regardless of size includes one caged queen already in the package.
+Each package regardless of size comes with one caged queen; this queen may be in the package or may be received separately outside of the package.
+If the queen is separate from the package there will be a pheromone strip used inside the package to simulate being queenright.
+The queen is then introduced to the package at the time of installation, and allowed to slow release so the colony will be used to her.
 These queens will be Italians, which have been chosen as they are a more gentle stock from Australia, and we had really great feedback on their gentle behaviour last year.

 These bees come in a box-style package.
 The top has a plug that can be removed and the bees shaken through the hole, or the front screen can be cut and the bees shaken out that way.